heri-macedo/user_api/README.md

 The repository includes a Makefile with useful commands:

+- Run Tests Local
+  Run tests locally on venv
+  Command: make run-tests-local

-- Run Tests (WIP):
+- Run Tests :
   Rebuilds the test image (ignoring cache) and executes the tests in the Docker container.
-  Command: make run-tests-local
+  Command: make run-tests

-- Run Development Environment (WIP):
+- Run Development Environment:
   Starts the development environment via Docker.
 This environment mounts your source code so that changes are reflected instantly.
   Command: make run-dev